-Figure 2: Distribution of net benefits under different assumptions per-farmer donor subsidies and average profits across 10,000 trials, we derive the distribution of net benefits shown in Figure 2 by a gray histogram.
+We first look at the scenario where all participants are new to the program.
+Drawing per-farmer donor subsidies and average profits across 10,000 trials, we derive the distribution of net benefits shown in Figure 3 by a gray histogram.
 In this scenario, we estimate that the average net benefits of the program are positive in about 87 percent of cases.